gregorydlogan/oc-config-management/README.md

  - `config`, which updates all of the configuration files created by this playbook, then restarts Opencast.
 Don't do this on your production system, figure out the correct settings on your test instance then reinstall for production.
+ - `opencast`, which does all of the steps for installing Opencast, and Opencast alone.
+Use this if you're testing packaging and you are confident that the rest of the system (NFS mounts, activemq, etc) is properly configured.
  - `uninstall`, which removes the Opencast packages, but does not remove the data.
 Note that this uninstalls the current branch's packages.
 If you have r/5.x checked out and uninstall it will uninstall the 5.x packages, but not the 4.x or 6.x.